-As stated in our preregistration, we aimed for 300 usable subjects for this experiment.
-To reach this target sample, we recruited 320 subjects total.
+As stated in our pre-registration, we aimed for 300 usable subjects for this experiment; to reach this target sample, we recruited 320 subjects total.

-Stimuli and Procedure
+4.1.2 Stimuli and Procedure

-To generate the stimuli for this experiment, we adapted a procedure from earlier work for manipulating the degree of perceptual organization in a matrix of dots (Barbot et al., 2018); previous work using similar grid patterns also showed that greater randomness in such matters correlates with greater perceived complexity (Falk & Konold, 1997).
-We generated a library of 6×6 matrices of dots, appearing in six different shades of blue (Figure 4, second row).
-Each matrix was created by combining some proportion of a maximally grouped matrix (in particular, a matrix where each row [or column] had a uniform color, and each adjacent column [or row] progressed smoothly from one shade to another) and a maximally ungrouped matrix (in particular, a matrix where the positions of all the same dots were shuffled randomly, with the additional constraint that no adjacent dots had the same shade).
+To generate the stimuli for this experiment, we adapted a procedure from earlier work for manipulating the degree of perceptual organization in a matrix of dots (Barbot et al., 2018); previous work using similar grid patterns also shows that greater randomness in such matters correlates with greater perceived complexity (Falk & Konold, 1997).
+We generated a library of $6 \times 6$ matrices of dots, appearing in six different shades of blue (Figure 4, second row).
+Each matrix was created by combining some proportion of a "maximally grouped" matrix (in particular, a matrix where each row [or column] had a uniform color, and each adjacent column [or row] progressed smoothly from one shade to another) and a "maximally ungrouped" matrix (in particular, a matrix where the positions of all the same dots were shuffled randomly, with the additional constraint that no adjacent dots had the same shade).
 The degree of organization was then determined by biased sampling from the two matrices.
-For example, a matrix with a disorganization level of 80% would have 20% of its dots drawn from the maximally grouped parent matrix and 80% of its dots drawn from the maximally ungrouped parent matrix, whereas a matrix with a disorganization level of 10% would have 90% of its dots drawn from the maximally grouped parent matrix and 10% of its dots drawn from the maximally ungrouped parent matrix.
-Using this procedure, we generated 140 matrices total: 20 each from seven different levels of disorganization or randomness (0%, 10%, 20%, 30%, 50%, 80%, 100%).5 Figure 4 shows three examples of these images, at disorganization levels of 10%, 50%, and 100%.
+For example, a matrix with a "disorganization level" of 80% would have 20% of its dots drawn from the maximally grouped parent matrix, and 80% of its dots drawn from the maximally ungrouped parent matrix, whereas a matrix with a "disorganization level" of 10% would have 90% of its dots drawn from the maximally grouped parent matrix, and 10% of its dots drawn from the maximally ungrouped parent matrix.
+Using this procedure, we generated 140 matrices total: 20 each from 7 different levels of disorganization or randomness (0%, 10%, 20%, 30%, 50%, 80%, 100%).
+Figure 4 shows three examples of these images, at disorganization levels of 10%, 50%, and 100%.

 The design was otherwise the same as in Experiment 1, with only a few small changes.
-Each experimental session consisted of 14 trials (two matrices from each of the seven levels, in a random order).
-Additionally, subjects' instructions were even simpler than in Experiment 1: They were told only to "describe the array" (not to do so in a way that could allow someone else to draw it), giving them maximum freedom to generate their description in whatever way felt most natural and intuitive.
+Each experimental session consisted of 14 trials (2 matrices from each of the 7 levels, in a random order).
+Additionally, subjects' instructions were even simpler than in Experiment 1: they were told only to "describe the array" (not to do so in a way that could allow someone else to draw it), giving them maximum freedom to generate their description in whatever way felt most natural and intuitive.